 - If the firewood is advertised and sold a representation may include a declaration of identity that indicates the species group.
 (Example: 50% hickory, 40%oak, 10% ash).
 Such a representation shall indicate, within 10% accuracy, the percentages of each group.

-- Be aware of different firewood movement regulations in place concerning invasive species such as gypsy moth and Asian longhorned beetle.
+- Be aware of different firewood movement regulations in place concerning invasive species such as spongy moth and Asian longhorned beetle.
 For more information on specific regulations visit ODA’s invasive pests webpage.
 It is always good practice to not move firewood long distances and to buy local and burn local.

 - When burning firewood for heat, the State Fire Marshal advises to follow all necessary safety practices to avoid any serious problems.